Code.org

-Code.org is a non-profit organization and eponymous website led by Hadi and Ali Partovi that aims to encourage people, particularly school students in the United States, to learn computer science.
-The website includes free coding lessons, sounds, and many more things used to help students code fluently.
-The initiative also targets schools in an attempt to encourage them to include more computer science classes in the curriculum.
-On December 9, 2013, they launched the Hour of Code nationwide to promote computer science during Computer Science Education Week through December 15, 2013.
+Code.org is a non-profit organization and educational website founded by Hadi and Ali Partovi, aimed at K–12 students who specialize in computer science.
+The website includes free coding lessons and other resources.
+The initiative also targets schools in the United States in an attempt to encourage them to include more computer science classes in the curriculum.
+In 2013, they launched the Hour of Code across the United States to promote computer science during Computer Science Education Week.

 History

-Code.org was launched in January 2013 by Iranian-American brothers Hadi Partovi and Ali Partovi, as a non-profit focused on making computer programming more accessible.
+Code.org was launched in January 2013 by Iranian-American twin brothers Hadi Partovi and Ali Partovi, as a non-profit focused on making computer programming more accessible.
 The initial focus was on creating a database of all computer science classrooms in the United States.
 At the time, Hadi Partovi stated that about ninety percent of US schools do not teach programming, despite it now being a "foundational field".
-The idea for the organization came from Hadi, who states that he thought of it on the day of Steve Jobs' death in 2011 while mulling over his own potential legacy.
+The idea for the organization came from Hadi, who states that he thought of it on the day of Steve Jobs's death in 2011 while mulling over his own potential legacy.
 After this, Hadi began working full-time in attempt to further grow the platform and organization.

 In late February 2013, a month after launch, they released a video featuring Mark Zuckerberg, Bill Gates, Jack Dorsey, and other programmers and entrepreneurs on the importance of learning how to code.
 Two weeks after the launch, TechCrunch reported that the video had gone viral and received a lot of positive attention.
 Partovi raised about $10 million for Code.org from various tech companies and tech company founders.
 In 2014, Code.org posted a one-hour tutorial to build and customize a Flappy Bird video game using the site's block visual programming language.
 Code.org has also created coding programs revolving around characters from the Disney film Frozen, in addition to Angry Birds, and Plants vs. Zombies.
 In December 2014, Code.org held a successful Indiegogo crowdfunding campaign that raised over $5 million to help educate school children.
 Overall, about 100 million students have been reached by Code.org efforts.
 On November 16, 2015, Microsoft announced a partnership with Code.org to launch Minecraft as a tutorial to teach kids how to code.

 In February 2016, Code.org won the award for "Biggest Social Impact" at the Annual Crunchies Awards.
 In December 2016, Code.org rang the opening bell of the NASDAQ.
 In March 2017, Code.org began extending its work to the region of Rajasthan, India.